-This Sub-Fund will hold a minimum share of 1% in sustainable investments at all times.
-This minimum share of 1 % will be split between the three following buckets: taxonomy-aligned investments, other environmentally sustainable investments and socially- sustainable investments, in proportions that may vary over time, depending on investments opportunities.
-This Sub-Fund intends to have a minimum share of socially sustainable investments ranging from 0% up to 1%.
-This share could be difficult to quantify at this time as it can represent economic activities that are not yet measured given the lack of reporting by companies at this stage.
+This Sub-fund has a minimum share of 3% in sustainable investments at all times.
+This minimum share of 3% will be split between the three following buckets: minimum 0.5% taxonomy-aligned investments, minimum 0.5% other environmentally sustainable investments and minimum 0.5% socially sustainable investments, in proportions that may vary over time, depending on investments opportunities.